ros-industrial/industrial_training/gh_pages/_source/session5/Simple-PCL-Interface-for-Python.rst

    **Edit the Python Code**

 #.
-Open the python node and copy paste the following code after the voxel grid, before the ``rospy.spin()``.
+Open the python node and copy paste the following code inside the ``passthrough_filter`` function under the banner.
 Keep care to maintain indents:

    .. code-block:: python